Skip to main content Deutsch

 Workshop

-For the 9th time we were part of the organizing committee of th PerInatal Preterm and Pediatric Image analysis (PIPPI 2024) workshop held in conjunction with MICCAI 2024 in Marrakesh October 6th 2024.
+For the 10th time we are part of the organizing committee of th PerInatal Preterm and Pediatric Image analysis (PIPPI 2025) workshop held in conjunction with MICCAI 2025 in Daejon September 27th 2025.

 Challenges

-We are excited to announce that the MICCAI Fetal Tissue Segmentation and Annotation (FeTA) 2024 Challenge will take place in conjunction with PIPPI 2024 in Marrakesh in October 2024.
+We are excited to announce that the MICCAI Fetal Tissue Segmentation and Annotation (FeTA) Challenge publications are available FeTA 2021 FeTA 2022.

 Images: MUW/Licandro